-Hence, our mission is achieved, which was to retrieve the date value from the time stamp in MySQL.
+Hence, our mission was achieved: to retrieve the date value from the time stamp in MySQL.

-The FROM_UNIXTIME () function is used to convert UTC’s timestamp value to the date value by specifying the appropriate date format as its second argument.
-The timestamp value should be a UNIX timestamp consisting of an integer representation of a number of seconds till the current time value from the standard timestamp 1 January 1970.
+The FROM_UNIXTIME () function converts UTC’s timestamp value to the date value by specifying the appropriate date format as its second argument.
+The timestamp value should be a UNIX timestamp consisting of an integer representation of several seconds till the current time value from the standard timestamp of 1 January 1970.